 Skip to content

-The Wooree Miya woman's refuge provides crisis accommodation for up to three months.
-This program can accommodate five Aboriginal women and/or Aboriginal women with children who are escaping from family and domestic violence.
+The Wooree Miya Woman's Refuge is located in the Perth metropolitan area of Western Australia and provides crisis accommodation for up to three months.
+This program, run by the Aboriginal Alcohol and Drug Service (AADS), can accommodate five Aboriginal women and/or Aboriginal women with children who are escaping from family and domestic violence.

 Wooree Miya provides the following services and activities:

-Wooree Miya is located centrally in Perth, Western Australia, and is available for admissions 24 hours per day, seven days a week.
+Wooree Miya is available for admissions 24 hours per day, seven days a week.
 Wooree Miya covers the metropolitan area, is Aboriginal managed and controlled and predominantly targets Aboriginal women, however, other women in crisis can access this service.

 Abstract adapted from the Aboriginal Alcohol and Drug Service